chunloklo/game-dev-projects/README.md

-## Three Days To Launchpad - Lead Game Programmer, Designer
+## Three Days To Launchpad - Lead Game Programmer and Designer

 A top-down wave defense game played with a custom built slingshot controller